dart-lang/language/working/extension_structs/overview.md

 Members are inherited from super-structs as usual.

-It is an error for a struct to extend a class.
+It is an error for a struct to extend a class, except Object.

 It is an error for a struct to be extended outside of the defining library.

+It is an error for a struct to be extended by a class.

 Extension is supported primarily to allow compact definition of algebraic datatypes.
 We expect that structs would be incorporated into switches with